-There is something Divine, or reflects part of the Divine, when someone utters a message using sound.
+There is something Divine, or reflects part of the Divine, when someone utters a message with sound.
 This is captured in the sacred sound and symbol Om (Aum), referred to as the Pranava.
 Om (or Aum) is both a sacred chant and a tri-part symbol.
 The meaning and connotations of Om vary between diverse schools in various traditions.
 The tri-part pranava symbol is prevalent in ancient manuscripts, temples, monasteries and spiritual retreats across India.
 The Pranava mantra is to understand ultimate reality (Brahman) better.
 Om is equivalent to aksara or ekaksara – the one imperishable reality.

 In that regard it is significant that the Veda Pusthakan (Bible) records creation occurring through speech of a Tri-Part Agent.
 God ‘spoke’ (Sanskrit व्याहृति (vyahriti) and there was a transmission of information propagating as waves through all lokas causing an ordering of mass and energy into the complex universe of vyahritis today.
 This occurred because the ‘Spirit of God’ hovered or vibrated over the matter.
 Vibration is both a form of energy and also constitutes the essence of sound.
-The Hebrew Vedas narrate how the 3-fold: God, the Word of God, and the vibrating/hovering Spirit of God, propagated His utterance (vyahriti), resulting in the universe we observe now.
+The Hebrew Vedas narrate how the 3-fold: God, the Word of God, and the Spirit of God, propagated His utterance (vyahriti), resulting in the universe we observe now.
 Here is the record.

 Hebrew Vedas: The Tri-fold Creator Creates